xenon-middleware/xenon-tutorial/vm-prep/README.md

     ```

 1. Check that the downloaded version of xenon-cli uses the same xenon as what is defined in ``readthedocs/code-tabs/java/build.gradle``.
+1. Check that the downloaded version of xenon-cli is the same as what is defined in ``.travis.yml``.
 1. Create filesystem fixtures

     ```